 Surely, you can combine features to create a multi-layered security system.

-So, just in case there’s a data leak or breach in the system, you’ll be able to easily track where it comes from.
-Additionally, you’ll be able to find out what the primary cause is and eliminate it or strengthen the weak point.
+So, just in case there’s a data leak or breach in the system, you’ll easily be able to track where it came from.
+Additionally, you’ll be able to find out what the primary cause was and eliminate it or strengthen the weak point.

 Auditing is another great way to prevent data leaks and breaches.
 You can check if there are any updates in regulations that you comply with or technologies that your security system consists of.